 Uses for Aprons

 1. Pot-holders.
-Lily Clogerty remembers that her aunt wore a canvas apron and used it to lift huge boiling pots from the crane over the open fire.
+Lily Cloherty remembers that her aunt wore a canvas apron and used it to lift huge boiling pots from the crane over the open fire.
 The apron was made of feed cloth, a heavy fabric that the intense heat could not penetrate.
 My own mother used the same apron when cutting potato slits in spring while my math’s teacher Sr. Pascal wore it while working in the school glasshouse.